indexmod/archive/tegin-brand.md

 layout: default
 ---

-# {{page.title}}

-(Est. 2013, city)

-Tegin, Tegin Fashion House (Rus. Тегин) is a name for haute couture and prêt-à-porter wear for woman and kids and fashion house founded in 2001 by Russian-Ukrainian designer Svetlana Tegin1, “Svetlana is often called “the queen of cashmere” due to an exclusive quality of her products that use Mongolian Cashmere
+(Est. 2013, city) Tegin, Tegin Fashion House (Rus. Тегин) is a name for haute couture and prêt-à-porter wear for woman and kids and fashion house founded in 2001 by Russian-Ukrainian designer Svetlana Tegin1, “Svetlana is often called “the queen of cashmere” due to an exclusive quality of her products that use Mongolian Cashmere

 <span id="a1">[\[1\]](#f1)</span>.